ArthurWiese/SC2-Neuro-API-Integration/README.md

 Tested with [Gary](https://github.com/Govorunb/gary)

-Please report any issues and give feedback in the [Neuro-sama Discord]() under projects/SC2 Neuro WoL Integration or DM me
+Please report any issues and give feedback in the [Neuro-sama Discord](https://discord.gg/5wbaxeAbQG) under Neuro-sama/projects/SC2 Neuro WoL Integration or DM me

 ## What I want to use this integration for
 My goal is to create a custom Wings of Liberty campaign experience where Neuro gets context, triggers effects in the game and selects, gains and uses permanent abilities over the course of the campaign and navigates through intermissions herself: